ambitiousankle/bandit-over-the-wire/README.md

           ls --> data.txt
           cat data.txt | grep millionth --> millionth TESKZC0XvTetK0S9xNwm25STk5iWrBvP
 #### Learnt :
-           how to grep(find anything specific in a file and piping)
+           how to grep(find anything specific in a file ) and piping.

 ## bandit 8 to 9: